 Occupy Wall Street burst into action following the financial crisis of 2011.
 The leader-less movement focused on seeking economic reform and prosecution of the big banks behind the financial crisis.
 Its members staged mass marches across the country and built semi-permanent protest camps in urban areas.
 Though largely a progressive movement, noted for the involvement of anarchist groups, its anti-corporate, anti-bank stance also attracted conservatives, libertarians and others.

-Millionaire real estate developer Donald Trump won the presidency that same year on the most vigorous populist platform seen in years.
+Millionaire real estate developer Donald Trump won the presidency in 2016 on the most vigorous populist platform seen in years.
 In many ways Trump’s campaign was an extension of the Tea Party, but built around the businessman’s personality.

 Under the slogan “Make America Great Again,” Trump sought to undo any agreements that he felt damaged the United States, to curb immigration and take an aggressive, isolationist stance against other countries, including allies.